sethadam1/essential-mac-apps/README.md

 Supercharge your productivity with powerful launchers and automation tools.

 ### [JoinTogether](https://www.underpassapp.com/JoinTogether/)💰
 A simple utility that merges multiple files into one, supporting various file types including text, images, and PDFs with an intuitive drag-and-drop interface.

+This app is great for things like joining mp3s to make an audiobook whole, or a multi-part podcast into a single episode.

 ### ⭐️ [Raycast](https://www.raycast.com/)🔓
 A blazingly fast, totally extendable launcher that replaces Spotlight with powerful features like clipboard history, window management, system controls, and a rich ecosystem of extensions.